m3g/ComplexMixtures.jl/docs/src/multiple.md

 Very commonly, one has multiple trajectories of the same system, and we want to obtain the average results of all trajectories.
-We provide a simple scheme average the results of multiple MDDF calculations:
+We provide a simple scheme to average the results of multiple MDDF calculations:

 ### Create a vector of result data structures, without initialization